dazzmo/bopt/README.md

 <br>
 <div align="center">

-  <h1 align="center">The Basic OPTimisation (BOPT) Library</h1>
+  <h1 align="center">Basic OPTimisation (BOPT) Library</h1>

   <p align="left">
-    A work-in-progress optimisation library to express optimisation problems and provide a common interface to solvers, as well as offering a framework to create and develop custom solvers.
+    A work-in-progress optimisation library to express optimisation problems and provide a common interface to solvers, as well as offering a framework to create and develop custom optimisation programs.
+This library is designed to be as generic as possible to allow any type of BLAS package to be interfaced to it.
   </p>
 </div>